Gariscat/HouseX/README.md

 ## Demo
+The survey results are presented at this [link](https://www.wjx.cn/wxloj/datafullscreen.aspx?activity=173412412).
 We used Blender 3.0 to create a demo of the inference results, stored in the same google drive link provided above.
 If you are interested in our demo project, please contact xl3133@nyu.edu for the `.blend` file.
 The demos are available at [demos of the CA7AX visualizer (v1.0)](https://drive.google.com/drive/u/0/folders/1Vmo9jMYbo0p1agjDoga7Onj1i4WbI4Wk).

 ## License